Robert’s brother, Richard was born to William Duke of Normandy and Matilda of Flanders.

 , emptied a chamber pot over his head and a fight broke out between the three young men.
 Robert was further angered when his father, William I, failed to take action against his brothers.

 Robert and his supporters decided to take action against his father.
-He decided to mount a revolt to take Rouen from his father.
+He planned to mount a revolt and take Rouen from his father.
 The revolt failed and Robert was forced to flee to Gerberoi in Flanders to avoid arrest.

 The conflict with his father dragged on.
 During a battle, Robert managed to knock his father off his horse.
 He recognised his father’s voice and avoided killing him.

-Robert’s mother intervened and managed to get Robert and his father to settle their differences.
+Matilda of Flanders intervened intervened in the ongoing dispute between her husband and son.
+She managed to get Robert and his father to settle their differences.

 Robert was sent on a campaign against the Scots.
 He succeeded in raiding as far north as Lothian and built a castle at Newcastle on his return to England.